 NC State and other public universities must meet new federal digital accessibility requirements under the Americans with Disabilities Act (ADA) Title II.
-These requirements apply to many of the digital materials Extension experts create every day, including webpages, documents, videos and social media posts.
+These requirements apply to Extension and many of the digital materials our experts create every day, such as webpages, videos and social media posts.

-This page provides an overview of what’s changing, what it means for Extension employees and what you should do now.
+This page serves as Extension's official digital accessibility directory, providing an overview of what’s changing, what it means for Extension employees and what you should do now.

 In April 2024, the federal government updated ADA Title II, establishing federal digital accessibility standards for all state and local governments, including public universities.
 The rule requires digital content to meet Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, helping ensure people of all abilities can access public information and services.